 Mulch can be a dry mulch or

-matter.
-Mulch is often made by stacking the vegetable matter in large piles, then adding to trees
+down vegetable matter.
+Mulch is often made by stacking the vegetable matter in large piles, then

-bushes have mostly are rotted down (composted).
-A garden fork can then be used a fork to separate
+tropical climate bushes mostly are rotted down (composted).
+A garden fork can then be used to

-the larger unrotted branches from the smaller mulch.
-The unrotted branches are simply added to new
+separate the larger unrotted branches from the smaller mulch.
+The unrotted branches are simply

-bacteria rotting the wood and leaves takes nitrogen from the air and makes it into nitrogen
+bacteria rotting the wood and leaves take nitrogen from the air and fixes it into nitrogen

 Living mulch is generally a crop